kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

 3. In the General section, select `Local` in gatewayExternalTrafficPolicy field.
 4. Select Save.
 <!-- tabs:end -->

-***AWS***

-On AWS we automatically apply EF ProxyProtocol, which makes the XFF header being set to the client's IP address.
-Although you can set the externalTrafficPolicy to `Local` on AWS, it will not affect the XFF header behavior.

 ### Create a Workload for Verification